back to the MAIN INDEX

 DISTRICT NAME / REFERENCE FEATURE

-Regio IAventinensis or Horreaof the Aventine or the Wheat Deposits
+Regio IAventinensis vel Horreaof the Aventine or the Wheat Deposits

 Regio IIIiuxta porta Maioreby Porta Maggiore (a.k.a.
 Porta Praenestina)

-Regio Viuxta arco marmoreoby the marble arch (along via Lata, no longer existing)
+Regio Viuxta arco marmoreoby the marble arch (no longer extant, along via Lata, now via del Corso)

-Regio VIIad Sanctum Petrumby St.Peter's (matching the old Regio XIV, Transtiberim)
+Regio VIIad Sanctum Petrumby St.Peter's (corresponding to the old Regio XIV, Transtiberim)

-Despite the new religious arrangement, for several centuries Augustus' original Regiones were not officially discontinued, but the more time elapsed, the more things got mixed up.
+Despite the new religious arrangement, for several centuries the original Regiones established by Octavian Augustus were not officially discontinued; but the more time elapsed, the more things got mixed up.

 NAME / REFERENCE FEATURE